IMJLA/Export-Permission/README.md

 ```

 ## DESCRIPTION
+Benefits:
+- Generates reports that are easy to read for everyone
+- Provides additional information about each user such as Name, Department, Title
+- Multithreaded with caching for fast results
+- Works as a custom sensor script for Paessler PRTG Network Monitor (Push sensor recommended due to execution time)
+Supports these scenarios:
+- local file paths (resolves them to their UNC paths using the administrative shares, so that the computer name is shown in the reports)
+- UNC file paths
+- DFS file paths (resolves them to their UNC folder targets, and reports permissions on each folder target)
+- Active Directory domain trusts, and unresolved SIDs for deleted accounts
+Behavior:
-Gets all permissions for the target folder
+- Gets all permissions for the target folder

-Gets non-inherited permissions for subfolders (if specified)
+- Gets non-inherited permissions for subfolders (if specified)

-Exports the permissions to a .csv file
+- Exports the permissions to a .csv file

-Uses ADSI to get information about the accounts and groups listed in the permissions
+- Uses ADSI to get information about the accounts and groups listed in the permissions

-Exports information about the accounts and groups to a .csv file
+- Exports information about the accounts and groups to a .csv file

-Uses ADSI to recursively retrieve the members of nested groups
+- Uses ADSI to recursively retrieve the members of nested groups

-Exports information about all accounts with access to a .csv file
+- Exports information about all accounts with access to a .csv file

-Exports information about all accounts with access to a report generated as a .html file
+- Exports information about all accounts with access to a report generated as a .html file

-Outputs an XML-formatted list of common misconfigurations for use in Paessler PRTG Network Monitor as a custom XML sensor
+- Outputs an XML-formatted list of common misconfigurations for use in Paessler PRTG Network Monitor as a custom XML sensor

 ## EXAMPLES